us country flag us country flag

 Advantages of DDU/DAP

-With DDU, the seller doesn’t have to worry about overseas regulations, such as import rules, taxes, or customs.
+With DDU, the sender doesn’t have to worry about overseas regulations, such as import rules, taxes, or customs.
 Therefore, they only have to handle the process in their country, avoiding potential mistakes and delays in the country of destination.

 Disadvantages of DDU/DAP

-Since the recipient is responsible for half of the process, they might not want to follow through and order the items from the seller who works under DDU.
-The buyer might face surprise costs or even delays at customs, causing the shipments to get stuck or even rejected.
-If they refuse to pay, the packages may be returned, which triggers additional shipping costs and eventually harms the seller’s reputation.
+The recipient might face surprise costs or even delays at customs, causing the shipments to get stuck or even rejected.
+If they refuse to pay, the packages may be returned, which triggers additional shipping costs and eventually harms the sender’s reputation.

 Advantages of DDP